Usage

 The first path is the primary workspace — the agent starts here, and the

-sandbox's Git worktree is created from this directory if you use --branch.
+sandbox's in-container Git clone is populated from this directory if you

 All workspaces appear inside the sandbox at their absolute host paths.
 Append